LabKey/labkey-ui-components/packages/components/docs/localDev.md

 ### Storybook

 A great way to view and play with these components is via [Storybook](https://storybook.js.org/).
 This is a tool that is used to deploy components in a functional environment which runs the components according to "stories".
 These stories are composed by developers to show features of a component and let other members of the team interact with a component.
-Because storybook uses WebPack's hot reloading, this is also a great way to do visual inspection and testing of your components in isolation.
+Because storybook uses webpack's hot reloading, this is also a great way to do visual inspection and testing of your components in isolation.

-For each component that is developed a set of stories that illustrate the components should also be created.
+For each component that is developed, a set of stories that illustrate the components should also be created.
 We follow these conventions currently:
 * The configuration files for storybook are in the `.storybook` directory.
 * Stories are placed the directory `src/stories` with the names of the story files the same as the names of the respective components